chai2010/cc-mini-test/README.md

 		// do some init work
 	}
 	EXIT(Fibonacci, exit) {
-		// do some clear work
+		// do some clean work
 	}

 The init funcs run before the tests, the exit funcs run after the tests.